• Skip to primary navigation

 It is often used to make dals, soups, curries, and salads.

-Green moong dal is a healthy food choice due to its high nutrient content and low glycemic index.
+Green moong lentils is a healthy food choice due to its high nutrient content and low glycemic index.
 It is also relatively easy to digest compared to other legumes and is often recommended for those with digestive issues.

-This lentil is readily available in all Indian grocery stores and major local grocery stores like trader joes, whole foods, Costco, etc. You can also order it online from Amazon.
+This lentil is readily available in all Indian grocery stores and major local grocery stores like Trader Joe’s, Whole Foods, Costco, etc. You can also order it online from Amazon.

 Moong dal can last several months if stored properly, but it’s best to use it reasonably to ensure freshness and quality.